mdtrooper/boardgames/README.md

 -------

 # Print and Play
+* [Delta game](https://gist.github.com/brannondorsey/5d17c6a85d3408199efa) - It is a abstract game for two player with the triangles pieces.

 # 3D Print
 * [GROT board game](https://github.com/stxnext/grot-board-game) - GROT (ang. arrowhead) is a logic game about making the most valuable chains possible.